nathanpeck/nodejs-aws-workshop/1 - Development Environment/README.md

 ssh -i ~/.ssh/<your key name>.pem ec2-user@<your development instance ip>
 ```

+(Once again if you are in Windows you will need to use Putty as described in the AWS docs: [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html))

 Run the following commands on your development machine to setup the development tools needed to run this workshop:

 ```